yztulk/asterisk-config/README.md

 # Asterisk Configuration Manuals
 This repository contains configuration files and manuals on how to install Asterisk and OpenVPN.

-Things left to do and sorted on priority basis:
+# Things left to do and sorted on priority basis
 - Send voicemail emails (pa testen)
 - Buy Raspberry Pi 3, microSD, power supply and a case
 - Buy microSD card reader